theBlue0x/docs/docs/setup/local.md

 >[Download the Blue0x Wallet](https://github.com/theBlue0x/wallet/archive/refs/heads/master.zip)

->Once the download is complete, navigate to the 'wallet' folder.
+>Once the download is complete, extract the folder.

+>After extracting the folder, navigate to the wallet folder.

 **3. Connect to the Blue0x Network**